leoabubucker/ZestCode/.github/README.md

 > Why can ZestCode be compiled from source, but PROS can't?

 PROS depends on `libv5rts`, which is a private version of the VEX SDK.
-ZestCode depends on `libv5rt.a`, which is public
+ZestCode depends on `libv5rt.a`, which is public.

 <br>